garci1294/Kaggle-Data-Challenge/README.md

-# CSCI 5461 Project: Human Gene Function Prediction Challenge
+Human Gene Function Prediction Challenge

-Collaboraters: Shrijana Gurung and Jesus Garcia Garcia

 # Goal
 To identify a supervised learning approach that utilizes gene dependency data from genome-wide CRISPR-Cas9 screens to predict human gene function.
 This is a multi-class classification problem.